 Scheduled Thursday afternoon as a technical session – CEU’s available.
 If that whatchamacallit you invented is saving your utility time and money, it could earn you a little pocket change as well as recognition among your peers.
 Everyone is invited to submit items they have invented to make their life at work a little easier.
 Section winners receive free or discounted conference registration for the 2021 Section Conference in Boise as well as a chance to compete for cash at the national level.
 Questions – contact Mike McClenathan the PNWS Gimmicks and Gadgets Coordinator.

 Scheduled for Thursday afternoon as a technical session – CEU’s available.
 The challenging Top Ops contest tests the everyday know-how of water treatment operators in a “college bowl” format.
 Don’t miss this exciting competition as teams from each subsection compete for a trip to Orlando in June to battle the smartest in the nation at AWWA’s Annual Conference and Exposition.
-Questions regarding Top Ops should be directed to Doug Priest the PNWS Top Ops Coordinator.
+Questions regarding Top Ops should be directed to Bill Reynolds the PNWS Top Ops Coordinator.

 Fresh Ideas Poster Contest